 LibraryH3lp is an integrated web chat/IM/SMS platform.

-It allows multiple librarians to receive chats from its native chat widget as well as text messages (SMS).
-While it routes messages to multiple librarians, only the first one to respond "wins" the chat and becomes connected with the patron.
+It allows multiple operators to receive chats from its native chat widget as well as text messages (SMS).
+While it routes messages to multiple operators, only the first one to respond "wins" the chat and becomes connected with the guest.

 It is very mobile-device friendly.
 It provides a very robust SMS gateway that gives you a dedicated phone number.
-It allows patrons to text their library using a phone number rather than a short code/keyword combination.
-There is a mobile-friendly chat widget, and librarians can staff the service from many different mobile chat clients.
+It allows guests to text their library using a phone number rather than a short code/keyword combination.
+There is a mobile-friendly chat widget, and operators can staff the service from many different mobile chat clients.

 LibraryH3lp was developed by programmer Eric Sessoms to support an after-hours chat and IM collaborative service between Duke, NCSU, and UNC-Chapel Hill.
 Eric is President of Nub Games, Inc., a small software company.
 Eric's partner, Pam Sessoms, started full-time work on LibraryH3lp in January 2012.
 Pam was a librarian at UNC-Chapel Hill for many years, working with virtual reference services.
 Developer and support guru Amy Shelton joined Nub Games, Inc., in May 2011.